Monday May 14, 2018

-Before we opened our data centres in the United Kingdom and the United States, we had some problems with our infrastructure.
-We had no automation, no version control for router configurations, a single uplink per-data centre, stretched VLANs between racks, plus static routes with ECMP, which causes a gap in the event of an anycast node failure.
+Before we had opened our data centers in the United Kingdom and the United States, we had some problems with our infrastructure.
+We had no automation, no version control for router configurations, a single uplink per-data center, stretched VLANs between racks, plus static routes with ECMP, causing a gap in case of anycast node failure.

-We keep an eye on our an SLO defined uptime which is 99.9%.
-We always try and exceed these numbers to spend more time on testing scenarios such as “what would happen if we reboot one of our spine routers?” or “what would happen if we upgrade our servers periodically?”.
-We carry out these tests on ‘Gaming Day’, which oddly, is nothing to do with gaming.
-We named it this because we carry out the tests like a game: you move, you wait for a response for the system, then you try something again.
-Whilst this process is lengthy, it means that our systems are always safe, up-to-date, and have the best possible quality for our clients.
+We keep an eye on our SLO-defined uptime which is 99.9%.
+We always try to exceed this number by spending more time on testing scenarios such as “What would happen if we rebooted one of our spine routers?” or “What would happen if we were upgrading our servers periodically?”.
+We carry out these tests on ‘Gaming Day’.
+Oddly, it has nothing to do with gaming.
+We named it this because carrying out these tests feels like gaming: you move, you wait for a response from the system, and you try something again.
+While this process is lengthy, it means that our systems are always safe, up-to-date, and have the best possible quality for our clients.

 Hence, the configuration snippet for our servers is relatively simple and looks like this:

 We have expanded our anycast usage as much as we can to help our new products.
-At first, we launched 000webhost.com’s reverse proxies with then anycast network, and then later launched DNS services, API services; even Redis slaves are using anycast addresses to discover master node.
+At first, we launched 000webhost.com’s reverse proxies with the anycast network.
+Then, we launched DNS and API services; even Redis slaves are using anycast addresses to discover master nodes.
 We are also planning to anycast for MySQL setups.

 Last week we migrated our file manager to the anycast network as well.
-We deployed two instances per datacentre and had a problem where should we store sessions for every location.
-Centralised memcached/Redis would be too slow for intercontinental connections.
-Spin up decentralized and dedicated sessions store per datacentre?
+We deployed two instances per data center and had a problem with storing sessions for every location.
+However, centralized Memcached or Redis would be too slow for intercontinental connections.
+Should we spin up decentralized and dedicated sessions stored per data center?
 How about keeping single and unified /etc/php.ini for every deployment?
 Not a problem, anycast to the rescue again.
 And we have a single role per deployment.

 This is the DNS traffic switch to anycast for any1.hostinger.com and any2.hostinger.com.

 To add more glue we use IPv6 everywhere internally(!) and almost everywhere externally.
 We even switched API calls and other critical parts through IPv6 instead of IPv4.
-Our new private network (10.0/16) just became the IPv6 network.
-Operating both protocols literally means having high availability because if IPv4 is down, it’s likely possible that traffic will flow through the IPv6 path and vice versa.
+Our new private network (10.0/16) has just become the IPv6 network.
+Operating both protocols literally means having high availability because if IPv4 is down, the traffic is likely to flow through the IPv6 path and vice versa.
 Even different upstream along the path could be picked for the destination.

-We have in our roadmap to provide a unique IPv6 address for every website or client.
+We plan to provide a unique IPv6 address for every website or client.
 How cool is that?
 It would solve many issues.
 For instance, with IPv4, if IP is null-routed, many clients are affected if they point to the same IP.
-With IPv6 this is different, we can give unique IPv6 per website or client and avoid this kind of problem.
+With IPv6 this is different since we can give unique IPv6 per website or client and avoid this kind of problem.

 Over the last few months, we have massively improved our network infrastructure and we are certain that our clients will feel the huge performance gains we have made.
-In the near future, we will also upgrade the network in our United States datacentre.
+In the near future, we will also upgrade the network in our United States data center.

-Yet why are we making these changes?
-We are moving to a fully redundant network to ensure as less interruptions as possible during upgrades for our customers.
+But why are we making these changes?
+Our goal is to move to a fully redundant network to ensure as few interruptions as possible during upgrades for our customers.